quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 are defined as invariant {{?QUIC-INVARIANTS=RFC8999}}, very little about the "wire image" {{?RFC8546}} of QUIC is visible.

-The second-to-most significant bit of the first byte in every QUIC packet is defined as having a fixed value in QUIC version 1 {{!QUIC}}.
+The second-most significant bit of the first byte in every QUIC packet is defined as having a fixed value in QUIC version 1 {{!QUIC}}.
 The purpose of having a fixed value is to allow endpoints to efficiently distinguish QUIC from other protocols; see {{?DEMUX=I-D.ietf-avtcore-rfc7983bis}} for a description of